How to Set Up Google Analytics 4 (GA4) in 2024Step-by-Step Guide to Switching From Universal Analytics to Google Analytics 4

 • Setting up custom events for key things you want to track (e.g. visiting a specific page, making a purchase).

-• Creating an attribution project to help you build greater understanding of your customer’s journey.
+• Creating an attribution project will help you better understand your customer’s journey.

 • Adding Google Analytics integrations—particularly with Google Ads, but you may also want to look into other integrations that can use the GA4 API.